s3rvant/boardgames/Just in Time/Rulebook v26.md

 The cards granted from rewinding time can be adjusted to either relax or further challenge the efficiency needed while playing the game:

 **Easier**
-* 0-5 time markers: rewind returns the top card from the player's present time place as well as both past time places
+* 0-5 time markers: return the top card from the player's present time place as well as both past time places

 **Harder**
-* 0-5 time markers: rewind returns only the top cards from both of the player's past time places (not present)
+* 0-5 time markers: return only the top cards from both of the player's past time places (not present)

 **Impossible?**
-* 3-5 time markers: rewind returns only the top cards from both of the player's past time places (not present)
+* 3-5 time markers: return only the top cards from both of the player's past time places (not present)
-* 0-2 time markers: rewind returns only the top card from the player's present time place (not past)
+* 0-2 time markers: return only the top card from the player's present time place (not past)